 “As women, we usually find it easier than men to talk about how we feel.
 But, some pains go so deep and feel so personal that no one else can fully understand our heartache.
 Even the most empathetic of friends or family can only go so far and no further.”
 Sheila Walsh, The Storm Inside

 I was praying.
 I was wrestling with God – well, actually I thought He was done wrestling with me.
 I thought He had had it with me.
 I thought He had already written me off.
-My nightmares, the thoughts cycling through my mind, the condemnation I felt, the scriptures I was reading, all confirmed to me that I was already headed to the dark abyss.
+My nightmares, the thoughts cycling through my mind, the condemnation I felt, the scriptures I was reading, all confirmed to me that I was already headed to hell.
 Still, I was going to anyone who would listen hoping they had some answer, some loophole, some last-ditch effort to save me.
 Many tried, believe me they tried, but as the quote claims, they didn’t know the very personal heartache I was struggling through.
 I tried to explain it, but the words just came out all wrong and the pain went so very deep that I don’t even think there were words.

 Tullian Tchividjian says “explanations are a substitute for trust.”
 There clearly was no human explanation for it.
 I reached a point where I wrote on a piece of notebook paper “OK, Lord, your voice is the only voice I want to hear!”